hmiguel/navegante-reader/README.md

 ## What is this?

-The aim of this project is to read the data from the Navegante (Lisboa) transport smartcard and structure it so that it can be read by the decoding API (https://navegante.rijo.io/).
+This is basic console client that able to read the content from the Navegante (Lisboa) transport smartcard and structure in way that can be translated by the decoding API (https://navegante.rijo.io/).

 The output is a human readable json with the card content info.

 ## Software Requirements
  - [Python 3.7+](https://www.python.org/downloads/)